harrowm/AtomulatorOSX/README.md

 - There may be one or two bugs in the tape emulation with some images.
 This doesn't affect functionality, but does give some oddities in messages displayed.

+# Building From Source

+## Dependencies

+To build AtomulatorOSX from source, you will need a few dependencies from Apple:

+- Xcode 13+ (With Command-Line Tools installed)
+- macOS 12.0+

+You will need the following libraries installed, ideally from Homebrew.

+- Allegro 5.2.8.0+
+- libdumb 2.0.3+
+- libFLAC 1.3.4+
+- libvorbis 1.3.7+

+Additionally, you will need to utilize [bundle-dylibs](https://github.com/imrehorvath/bundle-dylibs) or a similar tool in the build phase `Embed Libs`.
+This tool is what makes the resulting .app usable on platforms without the dependencies.

+## Building

+To build, open the Xcode project in Xcode, verify library pathing, and run the build.
+There are a number of unused entity warnings, these can be safely ignored.

+## TODO Building

+- Need to make the library pathing version-independent for easier building

 Origianl work by
 Tom Walker